-The scope of the CFS is extensive in terms of the number of contributing entities, the number of individuals included in the system as well as the breadth of program and service coverage.
+The scope of the CFS is extensive in terms of the number of contributing entities, the number of individuals included in the system and the breadth of program and service coverage.
 Review of follow-up systems in other states reveals that North Carolina's CFS offers the most comprehensive coverage of education and workforce programs of any state longitudinal data system.
-Many states and governmental entities with similar missions and mandates view the CFS as a model for delivering follow-up information and have sought the advice of agency staff on implementing similar systems in their jurisdictions.
+Many states and governmental entities with similar missions and mandates view the CFS as a model for delivering follow-up information.
 The CFS is an efficient and cost-effective tool for long-term follow-up due to the reliance on automated matching of administrative records.
 However, since much of the data utilized in the CFS were originally gathered for different purposes, the resultant output possesses both inherent strengths and limitations.
 Several of the most significant areas are described below: